Why Ansible Suits Us Better Than Chef

 4) Ansible is platform agnostic

-It can be used to provision server nodes on Linux, Mac or Windows server operating systems.
+It can provision server nodes on Linux, Mac or Windows operating systems.
 Chef is only really suitable for provisioning Linux server nodes.

 5) Ansible has a large and active user base

-This means that there is a lot of help and support available online if you need it.
-Chef has a smaller user base, which can make finding help a bit more difficult.
+This means that a lot of help and support is available online if needed.
+Chef has a smaller user base, which can make finding help more difficult.

 6) Ansible is open source and free to use

-Chef is not open source, which can make it complicated to use for server provisioning purposes.
+Chef is not open source, making it complicated for server provisioning.

 7) Ansible is easy to set up

 All you need to get started is an Ansible server provisioning server and Ansible installed on your workstation.
-Chef requires a lot more set up, including the installation of a server provisioning server and a server node agent on each server node.
+Chef requires a lot more set-up, including installing a server provisioning server and a server node agent on each server node.

 8) Ansible is free from learning curves

 It is easy to learn and use, even for server provisioning beginners.
-Chef can be a lot more difficult to learn and use, especially for server provisioning beginners.
+Chef can be much more challenging to learn and use, especially for server provisioning beginners.

 9) Ansible is well-supported by the community

 There is a lot of help available online if you need it.
-Chef is not as well supported by the community, which can make server provisioning issues harder to resolve.
+Chef is not as well supported by the community, making server provisioning issues take longer to resolve.

 10) Ansible has a growing number of modules

 This means that it can be used to manage a wide range of server nodes.
-Chef has a smaller number of modules, which can make server provisioning a bit more time consuming, as you may you have to create from scratch.
+Chef has fewer modules, making server provisioning more time-consuming, as you may have to create it from scratch.

 11) Ansible is easy to automate